 Post

-This post covers designing prompts for multilingual translation of markdown text files, and the process of automating the task using Python by applying the API key obtained from Anthropic and the created prompts.
-As the second article in the series, it introduces the methods for API issuance, integration, and Python script writing.
+This post covers designing prompts for multilingual translation of markdown text files, and automating the process using Python with the API key obtained from Anthropic and the created prompts.
+This is the second post in the series, introducing API issuance, integration, and Python script writing methods.

 Introduction

-I recently adopted Anthropic’s Claude 3.5 Sonnet API for multilingual translation of blog posts.
-In this series, I will cover the reasons for choosing the Claude 3.5 Sonnet API, prompt design methods, and how to implement API integration and automation through Python scripts.
+I recently introduced Anthropic’s Claude 3.5 Sonnet API for multilingual translation of blog posts.
+In this series, I will cover the reasons for choosing the Claude 3.5 Sonnet API, prompt design methods, and how to implement API integration and automation using Python scripts.

 The series consists of 2 posts, and this post you’re reading is the second one in the series.